johannschopplich/apiful/docs/guide/custom-extensions.md

 ## Methods Extension

-While handler extensions are recommended to be used only once, you can add as many method extensions as you need. hey allow you to add your own methods to the client and provide full type safety to the client.
+While handler extensions are recommended to be used only once, you can add as many method extensions as you need.
+They allow you to add your own methods to the client and provide full type safety.

 For example, let's add a `logDefaults` function to the client that logs the default fetch options: